anaiel/roger-skyline-1/README.md

 ⚡️ **Testing**

 - [x] You can check the partitions with the `fdisk -l` command.
-⚠️ *It is normal for the partition to be only 3.9GB when you set it up to be 4.2GB because fdisk displays the size in gibibytes.
+<br /> ⚠️ *It is normal for the partition to be only 3.9GB when you set it up to be 4.2GB because fdisk displays the size in gibibytes.
 [A simple conversion](https://www.gbmb.org/gib-to-gb) shows that 3.9GiB = 4.2GB.*
 - [x] You can test that your initial user has sudo rights by running any command with sudo :
     ```
     su <username>